How Is Hard Water Measured?August 6, 2019

 How To Determine The Statistical Hardness

 If you’re looking for a way to determine the statistical hardness of your water, an at-home test kit with test strips and a color chart is your best option.
-Match your test strip to the color chart to determine the hardness of your water more accurately.
+Dip the test strip in your water and see what color it turns to.
+Match your test strip to the color chart provided to determine the hardness of your water more accurately.
 Since the average hardness of the water in the United States is around 13 GPG, anything above 15 GPG is considered to be very hard water.
 Once you’ve determined the hardness of your water, it will make finding the perfect water softener much easier.

 Trusted by San Antonio Companies and Homes